escbeargew99-gif/iusrepo.github.io/markdown/about.md

 # About

+**The IUS Project is no longer maintained.
+Historical packages can be found in the [IUS Vault](https://vault.ius.io/).
+The rest of this page has been kept for posterity.**

 IUS is a yum repository that provides newer versions of select software for RHEL and CentOS.
 It started as an internal experiment at [Rackspace][rackspace] before being transitioned into a community project